Effective Black Parenting Program (EBPP)

-EBPP is a parenting skill-building program created specifically for parents of African American children.
+DCCTF'S Effective Black Parenting Program (EBPP; Authored by CICC) is a parenting skill-building program created specifically for parents of African-American children.
 It was originally designed as a 15-session program to be used with small groups of parents.
-Recently, a one-day seminar version of the program for large numbers of parents has been created.
-Since the late 1980s, EBPP has been disseminated via instructor training workshops conducted nationwide.
-These workshops provided training for over 3,500 professionals from 40 states.
+A one-day seminar version of the program for large numbers of parents has been created.
+EBPP is disseminated via instructor training workshops conducted nationwide.

 Essential Components